Stjepan Damjanović: Biography

 He was born on 2 November 1946 in Strizivojna near Đakovo.
 He graduated Yugoslav languages and literatures and Russian at the Faculty of Humanities and Social Sciences in Zagreb, where he has been working ever since.
-In 1971 he served as an assistant to the professor Eduard Hercigonja at the Department for Old Church Slavonic (today called Department for Old Church Slavonic language and Croatian Glagolitic), since 1982 serving as a docent and since 1986 as a regular professor.
-In the period 1992–2008 he served as a head of the department.
-At the Faculty of Humanities and Social Sciences he received his M.A.
+In 1971 he served as an assistant to the professor Eduard Hercigonja at the Department for Old Church Slavonic (today called Department for Old Church Slavonic language and Croatian Glagolitic), in 1982 he was promoted to docent and in 1986 to full professor.
+In the period 1992–2008 he was head of the department.
+At the Faculty of Humanities and Social Sciences he had earned his M.A.
 (1977) and Ph.D.
-(1982) in theses on languages of medieval Croatian texts.
+(1982) with theses on the languages of medieval Croatian texts.
 Damjanović retired from teaching at the Faculty in 2017.

 In 1998 he became an associate member, and in 2004 a regular member of Croatian Academy of Sciences and Arts.

 He also taught courses at the universities of Osijek, Rijeka, Mostar, Bochum, Graz and Prague.
 He served as a president of the Committee of Croatian Slavists and organized the First Croatian Congress of Slavists in Pula.
 In 1996–2000 he was a member of the Administrative Council of the University of Zagreb, and in the period 1999-2002 he was the Secretary-General of Matica hrvatska.
 He founded and edited Matica's publishing series Inozemni kroatisti ("Foreign Croatists").